zookzook/elixir-mongodb-driver/README.md

     max key             :BSON_max
     decimal128          Decimal{}

 Since BSON documents are ordered Elixir maps cannot be used to fully represent them.
 This driver chose to accept both maps and lists of key-value pairs when encoding but will only decode documents to lists.
 This has the side-effect that it's impossible to discern empty arrays from empty documents.
-Additionally the driver will accept both atoms and strings for document keys but will only decode to strings.
+Additionally, the driver will accept both atoms and strings for document keys but will only decode to strings.

 BSON symbols can only be decoded.